 Preserving Hampshire and the Isle of Wight’s historic churches for the next generation

 Hampshire and the Isle of Wight is blessed with 900 fully functioning churches, chapels and meeting houses from St Peter’s Titchfield, the oldest church in Hampshire (7th century) to the 20th century, many of which have historic and architectural significance.
-To discover our churches please visit Our Churches page.
+To discover our churches please visit Days Out page.

 Upkeep and new facilities to make the churches fit for the community in 21st century however are expensive.
 Hampshire and the Islands Historic Churches Trust (HIHCT) is a non-denominational charity which raises funds towards the upkeep of our church buildings.